kristofferR/InfuseAtmosAdder/README.md

 ## Connect Infuse

 1. In Infuse, edit your Jellyfin share.
 2. Change the server address to the host running the proxy (for example `http://proxy-hostname:9999`), or just add a dupe with the proxy port.
-If you add a new share with just a different port you can still use the old one exactly as before, you just get another one where external audio files works but skipping doesn't.
+If you add a new share with just a different port you can still use the old one exactly as before, you just get another one where external Atmos files works but skipping doesn't.
 3. Keep your Jellyfin credentials unchanged.
 4. Play a title that has a external audio track.
 Infuse should now list the extra audio stream.